nan0314/SLAMbot/README.md

 roslaunch nuslam slam.launch
 ```

-This works as a proof of concept for the EKF SLAM as the algorithm is running using the actual ground truth relative locations of the landmarks with respect to the turtlebot with a small amount of noise applied.
-The red path indicates the odometry which is achieved by dead reckoning alone, the green path is the actual path of the turtlebot, and the blue path is the EKF estimated path of the turtlebot.

 Run the full SLAM implementation using actual simulated laser scan data ([Landmark Based EKF SLAM - Simulation Unknown Data Association](https://youtu.be/sqKf19MjhSI))
 ```
 roslaunch nuslam unknown_data_assoc.launch
 ```

-Taking the next step, the input into the EKF SLAM algorithm is generated from simulated laser scan data.
-The algorithm becomes very sensitive to the perception algorithms to correctly recognize and track landmarks as well as accurately identify the relative distance of the landmark given laser scan data.

 #### On Hardware